 Making history, he was the first man to break out of the Iron Sheik’s camel clutch, but an even bigger history was made when Hogan jumped off the canvas, planted the leg drop followed by a 1, 2, 3!

 "History made at Madison Square Garden!"
 Gorilla Monsoon exclaimed passionately on commentary.

 Monsoon went on to famously say, "Hulkamania is here!"

-The impact of Hulkamania was so enormous that it continues to reap the benefits 35 years on as it influenced the current (as of this writing) Universal Champion, Seth Rollins, to pursue a wrestling path among many others.
+Hulkamania’s impact was so enormous that it continues to reap the benefits 35 years on as it influenced the current (as of this writing) Universal Champion, Seth Rollins, to pursue a wrestling path, among many others.

-The contract between Marvel Comics and WWF can be found on Scribd, amongst several other fascinating wrestling documents.
+Marvel Comics and WWF’s contract can be found on Scribd, amongst several other fascinating wrestling documents.
 Part of the document read as follows,

 "The term of this license shall commence on July 9, 1984, and shall continue until the earlier of (a) 20 years from the date of this agreement or (b) when Terry Bollea ceases to be involved with wrestling."

 The limitations bestowed upon the WWF by Marvel included:

 – "Titan may not use the term ‘incredible’ in connection with Hulk Hogan.
 Marvel recognizes that the use of the word ‘incredible’ might be used by announcers on TV or radio in connection therewith, and such use will not be a breach."

 – "When using ‘Hulk,’ it must always be used with ‘Hogan.’"